deejross/coremq/README.rst

 Contributions
 -------------
 As always, contributions in any form are appreciated.
-This is more of a learning experiment and is not currently used in production, however, I hope that this will one day be used to power a WebSockets implementation that can be easily used with Django, or other Python-based web apps.
+This started as more of a learning experiment and quickly became a way to power a WebSockets implementation that can be easily used with Django, or other Python-based web apps.